-Railway sleepers are known to shrink over time so securing them tight is very important.
-The best thing to use are railway sleeper specific screws.
+Railway sleepers are known to shrink over time, so securing them tight is very important.
+The best thing to use are railway sleeper screws and brackets.
 These may need to be changed over a few years to keep them as secure as possible.

 What railway sleepers do you supply?

-We can supply our sleepers both individually and as a pallet.
-You can find the links to our sleepers and accessories below:
+We can supply our railway sleepers both individually and as a pallet, for trade and retail customers.
+You can find our railway sleepers, railway sleeper screws, angle brackets and connector plates below:

 • TIMCO Angle Sleeper Brackets